 Using a manganese bath.
-Physicist in a control room remotely using an automated arm to transfer a neutron source container (small sphere in screen at lower left) into a manganese bath (not seen).
+Automated arm lowering a neutron source container (small sphere) into a manganese bath (large sphere).
 Neutrons are normally stable particles found in the centre of an atom.
 However, they are emitted by certain radioactive materials, such as the isotope californium-252 (Cf-252).
 The manganese bath measures neutron emission rate, the number of neutrons emitted per second by radioactive neutron sources.
 Photographed at the National Physical Laboratory, in Teddington, UK.

 Model release not available.
 Property release not required.